 As expected from the creative Mr Fogg’s, the cocktail menu is no typical menu.
 It takes the form of an explorer’s menu across nine areas of the world.
 Each chapter focuses on one location, ranging from ancient man-made creations to wonders of the natural world.

 The thought and presentation that goes into the cocktails is clear.
 We started off with the Valley of Silence inspired by Mount Everest.
 With Bombay Sapphire gin, sake, milk and vanilla mirin, lime and egg white, the cocktail was served on a cushion with a large ice cube with Mr Fogg’s stamped on it (£12) Moving on to the Grand Canyon we tried the Native Lands cocktail (£14).
-It was served with Hendrick’s Obrium gin, pruni liquer, herbal liquer and apertif wine in a weaved basket which looked so adorable.
+It was served with Hendrick’s Obrium gin, pruni liquer, herbal liquer and apertif wine.
+It was presented in a weaved basket which looked so adorable.

 The Old Savannah was served with Bacardi Carta Oro rum, Mancino Chinato vermouth, apricot & fig ketchup, cinnamon and paprika salt (£12) with the apricot and fig really shining through.
 The Palette of Life from the Amazon Rainforest came with Oxley gin, Rinomato aperitif, pale ale beer, malt syrup and citric solution (£13).
 As expected, these cocktails did not disappoint and were so beautifully presented.